 They did so in style, producing a stunning display on a glorious afternoon as they ran in five tries in a 44-5 victory.

-Eighteen years on, some of those involved that day remain important actors within the French set-up, while others have ventured into very different fields.
+Two decades on, some of those involved that day remain important actors within the French set-up, while others have ventured into very different fields.

 15. Nicolas Brusque – An elegant full-back, Brusque scored two tries in the clinching success against Ireland and would go on to be part of the French side that won a second Grand Slam two years later.
 He retired in 2010 and has since served as president of his club Biarritz.
 He is also co-founder of property company Le Concept Immobilier.